AdjectiveAllison/ocamlings/README.md

 3. Apparently we are using dune now!
 4. Why are paranthesis so special?
 Even the dune files use them.
 5. dune build @fmt --auto-promote and dune fmt are the same thing.
+6. What do double semi colons mean?!
+7. executables are lost after reopening shell(eval $(opam env) into shell config is probably useful.)
+8. Definitions are not expressions, nor are expressions definitions—they are distinct syntactic classes.

 ## Resources that may be useful!